-Go into almost any company and ask employees what annoys them most about the leaders in charge, and the list is unlikely to vary all that much.
-I love this Harvard Business Review video,The Biggest Mistake a Leader Can Make.
-Watch it, and I guarantee you’ll be singing along.
+Go into almost any company and ask employees what annoys them most about the leaders in charge, and the list is remarkably consistent. love this Harvard Business Review video,The Biggest Mistake a Leader Can Make.
+If you watch it, my guess is you’ll be singing right along.

 In fact, you may even think: